-The utilized limits on credit cards were in the amount of BGN 202,095 thousand at the end of the period (2017: BGN 259,303 thousand).
+The utilized limits on credit cards were in the amount of BGN 187,577 thousand at the end of the period (2017: BGN 246,291 thousand).
 Fibank develops various and innovative card products and services, including thematic campaigns to promote and attract new customers, which were organized in implementation of the Bank's consistent and long-term policy for stimulating these non-cash payments.
-The relative share of loans utilized through credit cards in the total loan portfolio of the Group to individuals amounted to 11.8% (2017: 17.2%).
+The relative share of loans utilized through credit cards in the total loan portfolio to individuals amounted to 11.5% (2017: 16.9%).